Ryan Denney: Buffalo Bills

 Ryan had a spectacular game against the Miami Dolphins on September 17, 2006, when he recorded 3 sacks on Miami quarterback, Daunte Culpepper in just the first half of the game.

 On August 17, 2007, during the opening kickoff of a preseason game against the Atlanta Falcons, Denney suffered a broken bone in his foot.
 He was one of three Bills position players to play in every year since 2003.

 At the end of the 2007 NFL season he had played in the league for six years.

-He caught a touchdown in the Bills season opener September 7, 2008 from a Brian Moorman pass on a fake field goal and one more in 2009, again on a fake field goal.
+He caught a touchdown in the Bills season opener vs Seattle on September 7, 2008 from a Brian Moorman pass on a fake field goal and one more vs New Orleans on September 27, 2009, again from a Moorman pass on a fake field goal.

 On February 27, 2010, the Buffalo Bills announced that they would not be offering Ryan Denney a contract which rendered him an unrestricted free agent.

 Houston Texans

 On September 15, 2010, the Houston Texans announced they had signed Denney to an undisclosed contract.
 On October 7, 2010, the Texans waived Denney.